 3: Educational Cost:

 Pakistan is an under-developed country therefore it invests only a minor part of its GDP on education.
-Due to this, Private educational institutes are establishing which are providing costly education to students.
+Due to this, Private educational institutes are established which are providing costly education to students.
 Most of the students are unable to pay their dues so therefore they never attend universities and colleges.